StudyJio/matching-algorithm/README.md

 For example,

-* Two people reading the same six modules, sharing identical learning styles, and living at the same place are very compatible with each other. ($400$ points)
+* Two people reading the same six modules, sharing identical learning styles, and living at the same place are very compatible with each other, e.g. `ToyUserData3.csv`. ($400$ points)
 * Two people who have no modules in common, who have opposite learning styles, and who live $50 \text{km}$ from each other are incompatible with each other. ($-350$ points)

 # Genetic Algorithm Details